Understanding a Bad ADHD Day

 Building Supportive Connections

 A supportive network can transform how a bad ADHD day unfolds.
-Trusted friends, family, or peer groups who understand ADHD can offer validation and perspective when self-criticism takes hold.
-Open conversations about personal needs and boundaries foster understanding and reduce feelings of isolation.
+Trusted friends, family, or peer groups who understand ADHD offer validation and perspective when self-criticism takes hold.
+Open conversations about personal needs and boundaries foster understanding and reduce isolation.

 Developing Gentle Coping Practices